oabah/oabah.github.io/_projects/2018-09-05-gps-project.md

 This is a project that we intend to enhance into becoming a virtual fence system.
 This will enable livestock farmers to keep track of their animals better and also aid in placing boundaries around them.
 This system will be able to notify the farmers, once the livestock is out of the desigated boundary.
+We are making use of an arduino uno for this project along with a gps module.
+The language with which the code will be written in will be c.
 This project is still at it's elementary level, but as time goes on hopefully it will be expanded.